lee-joanne/cork-paints/README.md

     - The page that is currently active is coloured purple (#78748F) for the user to understand which page they are on.
 When the user hovers over the links, the links change to purple (#78748F) to help the user confirm which link they are about to click.

     - When the device screens go smaller (tablet and mobile sizes), the navigation bar will turn into a hamburger icon.
-The hamburger icon is perfect for more breathing space between the navigation bar and logo for the users to redirect themselves to a different page.
+The hamburger icon is perfect for more breathing space between the navigation links and logo for the users to redirect themselves to a different page.
+The icon highly increases user experience as the users will not have to worry about accidentally clicking another link if the links appear too small or squished.
 The hamburger icon is great for intuitive navigation as users will easily recognize the hamburger icon's purpose.

     ![Screenshot of navbar in desktop view](assets/documentation/images/navbar-desktop.png)
     ![Screenshot of navbar in mobile view](assets/documentation/images/navbar-mobile.png)